Divs-B/mars_rover_kata/README.md

 ## Pre-Requisites

-* Typescript installed.
-If not, do run on terminal : install typescript --save-dev
-* Node installed.

-(Kindly refer package.json for more details for versions)
+* Typescript and jest installed

+run `npm install` to configure the required enviournment.

 ## Running the Unit Tests

 You can run the unit tests in your terminal by running:

-`npm install`

-Followed by:

 `npm test`